Dr-Ledesma/ELK-Stack-Project/README.md

 - Which file is the playbook? [filebeat-playbook.yml](https://github.com/Dr-Ledesma/ELK-Stack-Project/blob/master/filebeat-playbook.yml)
 - Where do you copy it? `curl https://github.com/Dr-Ledesma/ELK-Stack-Project/blob/master/filebeat-playbook.yml > /etc/ansible/roles/filebeat-playbook.yml`
 - Which file do you update to make Ansible run the playbook on a specific machine?
 You need to update Ansible [Hosts](https://github.com/Dr-Ledesma/ELK-Stack-Project/blob/master/Hosts) within Ansible container `/etc/ansible/hosts`
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-Within the [elk.yml](https://github.com/Dr-Ledesma/ELK-Stack-Project/blob/master/elk.yml)
+Within the [elk.yml](https://github.com/Dr-Ledesma/ELK-Stack-Project/blob/master/elk.yml) file.
 - Which URL do you navigate to in order to check that the ELK server is running?
 `http://[your.VM.IP]:5601/app/kibana`